 Ingredients

-• Potatoes.
-Traditionally this recipe is made with large potatoes that are cubed, with skin on.
+- Potatoes: Traditionally this recipe is made with large potatoes that are cubed, with skin on.
 You can use Yukon gold, white, red-skinned or even new potatoes if you want to.
 Russet potatoes are also an option, but see the expert tips section below on how to handle those.
-Also try my Garlic confit mashed potatoes and garlic rosemary roasted potatoes.
+Also try my Garlic Confit Mashed Potatoes and Garlic Rosemary Roasted Potatoes.

-• Olive oil.
-I like to use extra virgin olive oil for both roasting the potatoes and for the dressing.
+- Olive oil: I like to use extra virgin olive oil for both roasting the potatoes and for the dressing.
 But if you prefer to use a lighter oil baking the potatoes, you can use avocado oil or vegetable oil.
 For the dressing, however, olive oil is best.

-• Chili flakes.
-You can make this recipe as spicy or as mild as you like.
+- Chili flakes: You can make this recipe as spicy or as mild as you like.
 Crushed red chili flakes are traditional, but you can also use Aleppo pepper flakes or pul-biber flakes.

-• Fresh herbs.
-Cilantro is traditional and highly recommended.
+- Fresh herbs: Cilantro is traditional and highly recommended.
 You can also use parsley if you don’t have cilantro.

-• Coriander Spice.
-I like adding coriander to this recipe as it adds an earthy layer to the overall dish.
-Traditionally however it is not used.
+- Coriander Spice: I like adding coriander to this recipe as it adds an earthy layer to the overall dish.
+Traditionally, however, it is not used.
 So, it’s up to you if you use it or not.

-See the recipe card for full information on ingredients and quantities.
+Refer to the recipe card at the bottom of this post for a full list of ingredients and quantities.

 How to make this Batata Harra Recipe